Top 10 Best Dividend Paying Whole Life Insurance Companies

 Dividend paying whole life insurance is a permanent life insurance policy where the insurance provider offers a return of premium to the policy owner in the form of a dividend.

 A dividend is considered a return of premium for tax purposes.
-And this is a good thing because it allows the dividend to be tax free.
-We like the IRS definition because we want tax-free money.
+This classification benefits policyholders because it allows dividends to be tax-free.
+We appreciate the IRS definition because tax-free money is advantageous.

-The whole life insurance dividend, defined as a return of premium, is tax free and is reinvested back into policy cash value which means you now earn compound interest every year on that dividend.
-To only say a dividend is a return of premium is a naive comment and doesnโt tell the entire truth.
+The whole life insurance dividend, defined as a return of premium, is tax-free and gets reinvested into your policy’s cash value, allowing you to earn compound interest every year on that dividend.
+Simply calling a dividend a “return of premium” misses the complete picture.

-Dividends are NOT guaranteed but most companies offering these types of life insurance policies have paid dividends consistently for the last 100+ years.
+While dividends are NOT guaranteed, most companies offering these types of life insurance policies have paid dividends consistently for over 100 years.

-This type of dividend paying coverage is also referred to as participating whole life insurance because the policy owner is participating in the insurance company’s profits.
+This type of dividend-paying coverage is also called participating whole life insurance because the policy owner participates in the insurance company’s profits.

-- The policy is a legal contract between the owner and the company.
+• The policy represents a legal contract between the owner and the company

-- The insurance company pays out a lump sum death benefit to the beneficiary of the policy upon the death of the insured.
+• The insurance company pays a lump sum death benefit to the beneficiary upon the death of the insured

-Our Criteria Used to Determine the Top 10 Best Dividend Paying Whole Life Insurance Policies
+Criteria Used to Determine the Top 10 Best Dividend Paying Whole Life Insurance Companies

-Disclosure: We are not compensated by any of the companies mentioned in this article apart from commissions paid in the normal course of business as life insurance agents.
-The following companies are hand picked by our team, which has over 70+ years of combined life insurance experience.
+We are not compensated by any companies mentioned in this article apart from commissions paid in the normal course of business as life insurance agents.
+Our team, with over 70+ years of combined life insurance experience, has personally selected these companies.

 Criteria 1 – Mutual Company vs. Stock Company

-The reason that a mutual insurance company is preferred vs a stock company is that the policy holder is a “member” in a mutual company who “participates” in the insurance provider’s investment gains and skill in selecting risk, as opposed to non-participating whole life insurance coverage from a stock company, where there are typically no dividends.
+A mutual insurance company is preferred over a stock company because the policyholder becomes a “member” who “participates” in the insurance provider’s investment gains and risk selection expertise.
+This contrasts with non-participating whole life insurance from stock companies, which typically don’t pay dividends.

-As a participant, the policy holder in a mutual life insurance company receives tax free dividends on the cash value, which is not income but rather a return of premium.
+As a participant in a mutual life insurance company, the policyholder receives tax-free dividends on the cash value, classified as a return of premium rather than income.

-Because this tax favored environment exclusive to participating whole life insurance policies, is a key advantage, you understand why we tend to prefer mutual companies in our best whole life insurance companies list.
+This tax-favored environment, exclusive to participating whole life insurance policies, represents a key advantage that explains our preference for mutual companies in our best whole life insurance companies list.

-Finally, the largest mutual life insurers have an AA+ rating.
-In contrast, the largest stock (i.e. public) companies are two ratings lower with an AA- rating.
-From 2008 to 2014, publicly traded insurers increased life insurance assets 1.9% a year on average, compared to 6.6% on average for mutual life insurers.
-(2).
+Finally, the largest mutual life insurers typically hold an AA+ rating, while the largest public companies often rate two levels lower at AA-.
+From 2008 to 2014, publicly traded insurers increased life insurance assets by just 1.9% annually on average, compared to 6.6% for mutual life insurers.

 Criteria 2 – Performance History